The donation of plasma

 Immunoglobulins

-The congenital deficiencies of Alpha1-Antitrypsin, Antithrombin, C1 inhibitor, plasminogen are other
+The congenital deficiencies of Alpha1-Antitrypsin, Antithrombin, C1 inhibitor, and plasminogen, are other examples of rare pathologies benefitting from these medicinal products.

 Plan your donation